AdaCore/RecordFlux/tests/README.md

 In many cases, the name of the target indicates the subset (e.g. `make test_property` runs the tests in `tests/property`).
 We list some notable targets below:

-- `make test_coverage`: Run unit and integration tests, require 100% code coverage.
+- `make test_coverage`: Run unit, integration and compilation tests, require 100% code coverage.
 - `make test_unit_coverage`: Run unit tests, require 95% code coverage.
 - `make test_rflx`: Run a comprehensive list of tests (but not all tests), including unit tests and integration tests, as well as compilation tests, but no proofs.
 - `make test_examples`: Run the example tests in `tests/examples` as well as the example apps in `examples/apps` (without proofs).
 - `make test`: Combination of `test_rflx` and `test_examples`.
-- `make test_compilation`: Execute all tests where GNAT is required (all other targets don't need a compiler).
+- `make test_compilation`: Execute all additional tests where GNAT is required (example apps, examples in documentation and SPARK unit tests).
 - `make prove`: Run all tests that run GNATprove, including tests in `tests/spark` and `tests/verification` (see also the explanation for feature tests).

 ### How to run subsets of tests